ychen-stat-ml/ychen-stat-ml.github.io/_pages/teaching.md

     - Error decomposition (approximation, optimization, and generalization) and concentration bound for generalization error

 - Advanced topics
-    - Kernel tricks, RKHS and neural tangent kernels
+    - Kernel tricks, RKHS, and neural tangent kernels
     - Generative modeling (MLE - EM algorithm - VI - VAE - GAN/WGAN - Flow - Diffusion)

 Note that the detailed lecture schedule may change as the semester progresses, based on student interest.